rmgk/consysT-project.github.io/index.md

 # layout: home
 ---

-**consys** is a statically typed language that allows to distribute and replicate data with different consistency levels, to boost performance or to increase consistency.
-The static type system ensures safe mixing of replicated data with different consistency levels. **consys** is object oriented and is easily integrated into existing Java programs.
+**consysT** is a statically typed language that allows to distribute and replicate data with different consistency levels, to boost performance or to increase consistency.
+The static type system ensures safe mixing of replicated data with different consistency levels. **consysT** is object oriented and is easily integrated into existing Java programs.

 # Features